-The rest of the model is relatively standard and is described in Appendix I. Several features are common to many models: quadratic adjustment costs on capital (used in R&D, adoption and goods production); sticky prices à la Calvo, a Taylor rule for monetary policy; habits in consumption.
-The government budget constraint is balanced in every period, with lump sum taxes adjusting to balance out any difference between exogenous government consumption and the revenues raised by corporate and personal income taxation.
-Variable labour utilisation is modelled as an effort choice, following Galí and van Rens (2020).
-The household chooses hours one period in advance and faces a quadratic adjustment cost (increasing in the change in hours) in doing so.
-After observing the period wage, the household chooses the effort per hour, and the effective labour supply is given by hours times the effort.
-In the following section, we compute model impulse responses and use them to estimate the model structural parameters and perform a counterfactual analysis intended to elucidate the possible drivers of the empirical evidence in Section 3.
+Rest of the model.
+This is relatively standard and described in Appendix J. Several features are common to many existing models: quadratic adjustment costs on capital (used in R&D, adoption and goods production); sticky prices à la Calvo, an interest rate rule; habits in consumption.
+We model depreciation allowances for physical capital following Winberry (2021) (with tax depreciation parameter $\hat{\delta_K}$).
+The definitions of corporate income and taxable corporate income are in the Appendix.
+The government budget constraint is balanced in every period, with lump-sum taxes adjusting to balance out any difference between exogenous government consumption and the revenues raised by corporate and personal income taxation.
+In the following section, we compute model impulse responses and use them to estimate the structural parameters of the model and perform a counterfactual analysis to elucidate the drivers of the empirical evidence in Section 3.